BSides Charm · 2026

 Publish the analysis

-Publish code, charts, and narrative together in one consistent artifact
+Publish code, charts, and narrative together

 Quarto